 It was a castle.
 A real castle!
 Huge, dark, ancient, and gloomy.
 Just like in history books.

 And she didn’t.
-But she didn’t expect to get into the Middle Ages either.
+But she didn’t expect the Middle Ages, either.

 “Not important,” she breathed out.
 None of this was important.
 She just had to find Kai.
 Get married to him fast and be done with it.
 Then maybe they could work on some kind of agreement as to how their life together would be.
 Surely, they could agree on monthly visits.
 Hopefully, yearly, after she produced him an heir.
 Then maybe she could find her mate, kill him and just concentrate on her child.
 This was a good enough plan.

 She and her entourage got out of their cars.
 And Savvy noticed a woman in a dress too luxurious and open for the ugly and cold weather they had today, walking leisurely in their direction with a much younger girl by her side.
 The latter had some kind of folder in her hands.